alimadani-0/odin-recipes/README.md

 ## Basic front-end website built as recommended by The Odin Project's Foundations Course.

-This website currently uses only HTML.
-All changes made will be committed (hopefully in a proper way).
+This website uses HTML and CSS only.
+A full breakdown of milestones can be visualized with the commit history.

 ### Checklist of Implementations
 - [X] HTML